 We sang Come, Follow Me four times with a simple activity.

-2nd Activity — Choose the Right Way: Missing Word Activity.
-(About 7-8 minutes)
+#2 Choose the Right Way: Missing Word Activity

 We started by singing through the song first.
 I will almost always have us sing through the song once, before we start any activity.
 It’s just a nice and easy way to transition to the next song and activity and without any other “distractions.”

 Then, I posted up the missing words printable and ask them to notice what the symbols and missing words might be.
 We sang through the song again while they looked at the posters to notice patterns.

 In Junior, I pointed along the poster as we sang along to help them link the words with the symbols.

 I then asked if anyone knew what one of the symbols represented.
 Several children raised their hands and I called on one of them.